zorael/kameloso/README.md

 ## Windows

 On Windows systems, you may see SSL errors of *"Peer certificates cannot be authenticated with given CA certificates"*.
-If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and define an environmental variable `SSL_CERT_FILE` to point to it.
-To do this in a way that persists across terminal sessions, open the start menu and just type "environment", and an option *"Edit environment variables for your account"* should be offered.
-Click it, then click *"New..."* in the opened window, and add the variable.
-You will have to close and reopen your terminal/console for the changes to apply.
+If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.

 When run in Cygwin/mintty terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
 Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that, such as with the Admin plugin's `!save` command, or its `!quit` command outright to exit immediately.
 Note that this includes committing logs to disk; there may be log lines queued to be written in batch if `bufferedWrites` is set.